 The event began with a two-minute silent tribute to Dronacharya awardee cricket coach Ramakant Achrekar who passed away on January 2.
 The winners' trophy for U17 boys and girls as well as the Corporate Change Maker trophy was named after him and presented by his daughter Kalpana Murkar.

 Indian Cricketer Aditya Tare, Ms. Surekha Bhandari, Former Selector, MCA, Ms. Sulakshana Naik, Former Indian Women’s Cricketer, Shri.
-Mahesh Palkar, Education Officer, BMC Schools and Shri.
-Rameshwar Lohe, Head, Physical Education, BMC Schools, Mumbai, graced the finale with their presence.
+Mahesh Palkar, Education Officer, BMC secondary schools and Shri.
+Rameshwar Lohe, Head, Physical Education, BMC secondary schools, Mumbai, graced the finale with their presence.

 On January 29, the NM Joshi School in Lower Parel was dotted with an array of different stalls.
 Each stall was manned by a youngster accompanied by his or her mother.
 The informative stalls were a part of the impressive Bal Parishad, the annual Student Health Assembly by our young leaders, organised ahead of World Cancer Day that is observed on February 4.

 The first edition saw only 25 private school students from one school alongside Salaam Bombay students.
-Six years later, 62 students from Mumbai’s finest private schools facilitated the training of more than 600 talented underprivileged children.
+Six years later, 62 students from Mumbai’s finest private secondary schools facilitated the training of more than 600 talented underprivileged adolescents.

 Celebrities from the world of entertainment such as actor Diana Penty, film producer Siddharth Roy Kapur, singer Shaan and other eminent personalities were present to cheer the youngsters as they built bridges, form new friendships and recommitted themselves to the cause of a brighter future for all.

 Food and Beverage Partner